Semi structured reflection every second Tuesday in the park (12pm byo lunch)

 If it is dry weather

-Meet across the footbridge in the NW corner of market park in Bellingen (across the footbridge at the west end of Creek Lane- blue circle below, or see map).
+Meet in the NW corner of Bellingen Park (across the footbridge at the west end of Creek Lane- the green circle on the map below)

-We will be at the fork of the rainforest creek lovingly restored by Bellingen Urban Landcare over the last few decades
+We will be at the fork of the rainforest creek, which has been lovingly restored by Bellingen Urban Landcare over the last few decades

 There is a public loo on ground level nearby

 The creek is small, but could be a drowning hazard for small children.
-The road is fenced and across the creek, apart from the footbridge.
+The road is fenced but there is no gate on the footbridge.

 Come dressed in whatever is comfortable for being outside.
 If you think it’s safe you can paddle in the creek.